-The Onondaga Creekwalk is a work in progress.
-Providing a serene yet urban setting, the trail is currently complete from the historic Armory Square district in Downtown Syracuse to the southern shore of Onondaga Lake.
-It will eventually connect to the Onondaga Lake Park Trails, as well as to the Erie Canalway Trail.
-See; Canalway Trail; Utica-Syracuse .
-The Creekwalk extends both north and south from the Inner Harbor.
+The Onondaga Creekwalk travels from the historic Armory Square district in Downtown Syracuse north to the southern shore of Onondaga Lake.
+It connects to the Onondaga Lake Park Loop the Lake Trail near it's northern terminus, as well as to the Erie Canalway Trail long its southern section.
+A section of the Onondaga Creekwalk is also utilized as part of the Erie Canalway Trail.
 For more information visit; ONONDAGA CREEKWALK .

 Starting from Onondaga Lake; Benches overlook the lake.

 Note; Future plans call for connecting this trail into a future extension of the Onondaga Lake Park Trails.

 The paved Onondaga Creekwalk Northern Section travels underneath an active RR bridge and alongside the west bank of Onondaga Creek.
 Benches and lampposts dot the trail.
 The trail is broken up into sections starting with A at the northern terminus.
 Travel underneath Hiawatha Blvd where the trail turns left passing by the Carousel Center parking lots [sections 2 & 3 Pink] at 0.4 miles.
 The trail then travels up to Hiawatha Blvd and heads left across the creek where the trail picks up again on your left.